- Before You Start

 The client UI consists of a few parts:

-Connecting to a server: When the application is started you must specify which machine (IP-address) the server application is running on.
+Connecting to a server: When the application is started you must specify which machine (by IP address) the server application is running on.
 Once that is done you can press Connect or the return button.

 Ending chat session: Press Esc.
 You will now be back to selecting a peer.